DaanDemaecker/VulkanRenderer/README.md

 In class, we learned about Dear ImGui, but I feel we didn't explore it to its full potential so I chose to explore it further on my own and implement it into my renderer.

 - ***Math***
-For math support, GLM I chose GLM as it was the library I was most familiar with, I usually enjoy experimenting and learning new libraries but a math library didn't seem interesting enough to explore for me.
+For math support, GLM I chose GLM as it was the library I was most familiar with.
 GLM also seems to be the best at communicating with Vulkan.

 - ***JSON file reading***
 I had worked with JSON files before in C# but never in C++, so I had to learn and look for a library that could fit my requirements and I ended up choosing RapidJSON.

 - ***Image loading***
 Image loading is done with the STB library, as suggested by the Vulkan tutorial.

 - ***Model Loading***
 For loading 3D models, i am using my self made [ModelLoader](https://github.com/DaanDemaecker/DDM-ModelLoader)